-Joe Morton is an Emmy and multiple NAACP Image Award winning actor with over 40 years of experience in theatre, television and film.
+Joe Morton is an Emmy and multiple NAACP Image Award-winning actor with over 40 years of experience in theatre, television, and film.
 He is best known for his Emmy-winning role as Rowan/Eli Pope in the popular series Scandal on ABC.
-Morton made his Broadway debut in Tony Award-winning production of Hair and garnered a Tony nomination for his performance in Raisin.
+Morton made his Broadway debut in the Tony Award-winning production of Hair and garnered a Tony nomination for his performance in Raisin.
 His other stage credits include Art on Broadway (with Judd Hirsch and George Wendt; also presented in London's West End) and David Hare's Stuff Happens (National Theatre in London.)
-His memorable film roles include the title character John Sayles’ cult sci-fi comedy The Brother From Another Planet;
+His memorable film roles include the title character in John Sayles’ cult sci-fi comedy The Brother From Another Planet;

 the ill-fated scientist Miles Dyson in Terminator 2: Judgment Day;